Pumpkin Jack O’ Lantern Chains: Halloween Fun and Emotional Intelligence

 Three-year-old Lily was originally busy with a different activity, but she soon put that away so that she could join her brother and sister:

-Drawing the faces on the pumpkins and looking at the ones I drew was a great way to talk to the kids about different emotions, what causes emotions, and how to coherently express how you’re feeling – very timely as emotional intelligence is something I’ve been working on with my intense kiddos!
+Drawing the faces on the pumpkins and looking at the ones I drew was a great way to talk to the kids about different emotions.
+We talked about what causes emotions, and how to express how you’re feeling.
+My kids experience some pretty intense emotions, and talking about them helps a lot.
+Who knew Halloween offered such a great opportunity to work on emotional intelligence with kids?!

 Emma asked what the pumpkins were called, and I said they were paper doll chain pumpkins.
 She decided that paper doll pumpkins needed some clothes, so she cut one chain into individual pumpkins, and traced around them to create various outfits: